 The first Climate Action Plan Annual Monitoring Report summarizes the County’s progress through 2018 and is now available to the public online at the Climate Action Plan website, and at County libraries and other public buildings.
 The County has also revamped its Climate Action Plan website to be more interesting and engaging, more interactive, and to offer more ways to get involved in sustainability efforts.

 Regional partnerships are a key to developing long-term strategies that promote healthy communities throughout the region and help the County achieve sustainability goals.
 See how the County has built on partnerships to advance these efforts over the past year in the following examples:

 Conserving open space to protect wildlife and natural habitats

 In 2018, the County partnered with the Escondido Creek Conservancy and the United States Navy to conserve 670 acres of Mountain Meadow.
 The preserve protects California gnatcatcher and orange throated whiptail habitat within willow scrub, chaparral, and Engelmann and coast live oak woodland in alignment with the County’s Multiple Species Conservation Plan.

 Increasing energy efficiency

 The County participates in San Diego Regional Energy Partnership, San Diego Association of Governments (SANDAG) Energy Working Group, San Diego Regional Clean Cities Coalition, and the Local Government Partnership through SDG&E to increase County operational energy efficiency and reduce energy consumption as outlined in the County’s Strategic Energy Plan and Zero Net Energy Portfolio Plan.
-This has enabled the County to exceed the CAP target in reducing energy use intensity at its facilities.
+This has enabled the County to exceed the Climate Action Plan target in reducing energy use intensity at its facilities.

 Capturing rainwater for use in landscaping